nickpaii/easyshop/README.md

 named EasyShop.

-With a full website UI and Spring Boot API skeleton project provided, I was tasked with creating methods inside the API to complete the websites functionality.
+With a full website UI and Spring Boot API skeleton project provided, I was tasked with creating methods inside the API to complete the website's functionality.

 The website uses a Spring Boot API project for the backend server, with a MySQL database for data storage and uses Postman to test functionality with the server.